The1stWii2/Segfault4/README.md

 2. Install **ESLint** & **Prettier** (and optionally a`JSON5 syntax
 highlighter`) for **VSCode**.

-3. Run `yarn` in directory.
-This should set up Yarn.
+3. Run `pnpm` in directory.
+This should set up pnpm.

-4. Run `yarn install-package` to pull all dependencies (You should _not_ have a `node_modules` folder).
+4. Run `pnpm install` to pull all dependencies.

 5. Open `config.json5.example` and, well, configure it.
 Resave it as `config.json5`.

-6. Run `yarn ts-node -R` to start Segfault.
+6. Run `pnpm ts-node -R` to start Segfault.
 It should run first-time set up things (the `-R` forces the bot to sync commands with Discord).